GlobeProgger/docs/index.md

 {: .fs-9 }

 to my offensive security note book.

-Here I will document my assessments, reseach and exploits {: .fs-6 .fw-300 }
+I use this notebook to document my assessments, reseach and exploits {: .fs-6 .fw-300 }

 ---